Social and Emotional Competencies

 Behavior Expectations/Code of Conduct

 Children and parents must adhere to Clayton policies, licensing standards, and school district guidelines.
-The Code of Conduct is to ensure that each child’s behavior is consistent with the policies.
-The child and parent should read the Code of Conduct together.
+The Rules and Expectations form is to ensure that each child’s behavior is consistent with the policies.
+The child and parent should read the Rules and Expectations form together.
 Feel free to talk with our program staff should you have any questions about our behavior expectations.

 Discipline & Guidance

 The following policies are based on an understanding of individual needs, the development and promotion of self-discipline and acceptable behavior.
-A positive reinforcement approach that encourages self-esteem, self-control and self-direction will be used.
-Clayton follows discipline and guidance polices that are consistent with the Texas Department of Family and Protective Services Minimum Standards for School-Age programs, Subchapter G.
+A positive reinforcement approach that encourages self-esteem, self- control and self-direction will be used.
+Clayton follows discipline and guidance polices that are consistent with the Texas Department of Health and Human Services Child Care Licensing Minimum Standards for School- Age programs, Subchapter G.

 When there is a discipline problem, the following actions may be taken: